arkency/posts/posts/2017-10-02-could-we-drop-symbols-from-ruby.md

 hash[b] # => nil
 ```

 You defined a Value Object.
-A class that is defined by it's attributes (one or many) and which uses them for comparison.
-But because we haven't implemented `hash` method, Ruby doesn't know they can be used interchangeable as Hash keys.
+A class that is defined by its attributes (one or many) and which uses them for comparison.
+But because we haven't implemented `hash` method, Ruby doesn't know they can be used interchangeably as Hash keys.

 ```ruby
 a.hash